ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 Whenever we did co-author an LLM, the commit was annotated with a `Co-authored-by: ChatGPT <chatgpt@openai.com>` footer in the git commit.
 This was primarily as a last-ditch effort, when something proved too difficult to implement ourselves.
 Here, in order to finish a feature, code generated by an LLM was used, either verbatim, or as inspiration.
-This had some success, however, often the code was not quite right, or simply didn't work, which can be seen in [#d2a073e](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/d2a073e1b1b22661ef77443b8743a16f81169be4), [#899ca30](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/899ca304d89c7574a789b97d656ba86e1622cc49), and [#270892b](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/270892b2ba79b96ab14c91c1fa4aa3ca2b563090) where 3 LLM generated workflows were reverted as they didn't work correctly.
+This had some success, however, often the code was not quite right, or simply did not work, which can be seen in [#d2a073e](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/d2a073e1b1b22661ef77443b8743a16f81169be4), [#899ca30](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/899ca304d89c7574a789b97d656ba86e1622cc49), and [#270892b](https://github.com/ITU-BDSA2025-GROUP13/Chirp/commit/270892b2ba79b96ab14c91c1fa4aa3ca2b563090) where 3 LLM generated workflows were reverted as they did not work correctly.

 Another issue we faced with LLMs was that when researching topics, it would often get confused and start spiraling.
 This was likely because the context window of the conversation became too large, which caused the LLM to hallucinate.